Construction ManagementRF Bauprojekt Management

 Building PhysicsInstitut für Bautenschutz, Baustoffe u.
 Bauphysik Dr. Rieche, Dr. Schürger GmbH & Co.

-From the architect.
+Text description provided by the architects.
 The former outdoor sauna huts of Jordanbad in Biberach, Germany, were supposed to be replaced by a new, durable and sustainable, larger and more spacious sauna village.

 The extensibility of the sauna complex and grounds was planned in a comprehensive master plan in order to expand and add further saunas and relaxation rooms easily in later years.